 How Tuck Got Its Start

-Her fitness career began as she transitioned from a college athlete to a certified personal trainer and group fitness instructor.
+Her fitness career began as she transitioned from a college athlete to a personal trainer and group fitness instructor.
 She trained Olympic athletes and Olympic-hopefuls at the Australian Institute of Sport and the ACT Academy of Sport, both in Canberra, Australia.
-She completed her 200-hour yoga teacher training in Australia in 2007, and she is certified in Thai Yoga Massage.
-Since her initial yoga teacher training, Callie has taken countless workshops and trainings in mat Pilates, barre, and yin yoga.
+She completed her yoga teacher training in Australia in 2007, and she is certified in Thai Yoga Massage.
+Since her initial yoga teacher training, Callie has taken countless workshops and trainings in Pilates, barre, and yin yoga.
 She still considers herself a student.

 Hagana is married to Callie.